Tom Herman

-Thomas Herman III (born June 2, 1975) is an American college football coach who most recently served as the head coach for the Florida Atlantic Owls.
-He was the head football coach for the Texas Longhorns from 2017 to 2020.
-Prior to that, he served as the head football coach for the Houston Cougars from 2015 to 2016.
+Thomas Herman III (born June 2, 1975) is an American college football coach who is the Assistant Head Coach of the Florida State Seminoles.
+He previously served as the head coach for the Florida Atlantic Owls.
+He was the head football coach for the Texas Longhorns from 2017 to 2020 and head football coach for the Houston Cougars from 2015 to 2016.

 Early life

 An only child, Herman was born in Cincinnati, Ohio and has family there.
 From age six he was raised in Simi Valley, California.
 He earned his B.S. in Business Administration from California Lutheran University in 1997, where he was a Presidential Scholarship recipient and cum laude graduate.
 At California Lutheran he was an All-Southern California Athletic Conference wide receiver.
 He also earned a master's degree from the University of Texas at Austin.

 Coaching career

 Early coaching career

 Herman began his coaching career in 1998 at Texas Lutheran as a receivers coach.
 He then took a position in 1999 at the University of Texas at Austin as a graduate assistant under the mentorship of Greg Davis.
 During his tenure at Texas, Herman worked with the offensive line, which included All-American Leonard Davis.